Side effects of radiotherapy

 Radiotherapy to the pelvic area or testicles can cause infertility in men, which may be temporary or permanent.

 If there's a risk you could become infertile following radiotherapy, your doctor will discuss this with you before your treatment.
 It may be possible to store your sperm until you decide to have a baby, although this isn't always available on the NHS.

 Changes to the skin

 Long-term changes to the skin can occur after having radiotherapy.
-Some people notice their skin is thicker, a slightly darker colour and, occasionally, dimpled (like the peel of an orange).
+Some people notice that their skin is thicker, a slightly darker colour and, occasionally, dimpled (like the peel of an orange).
 These changes usually improve over time.

 Bowel incontinence, sometimes known as faecal incontinence, is a rare side effect of radiotherapy to the pelvis.
-It's the inability to control your bowel movements which can result in faeces (stools) leaking from your rectum (back passage).
+It's the inability to control your bowel movements which can result in faeces (poo) leaking from your rectum (back passage).

 Bowel incontinence can be treated with dietary changes, medicines or a number of different surgical procedures.
 Read more about treating bowel incontinence.

 Radiotherapy can damage your body’s network of channels and glands that make up the lymphatic system.
 One of the functions of the lymphatic system is to drain excess fluid from your tissues.

-If the lymphatic system is damaged, fluid can build up and cause swelling and pain.
+If the lymphatic system is damaged, fluid can build up and cause pain and swelling.
 This is known as lymphoedema.

 Lymphoedema often occurs in the arms or legs, although it can also affect other areas, such as the chest.
 Arm lymphoedema is sometimes seen in women who have had armpit surgery or radiotherapy for breast cancer.

 It may be possible to prevent lymphoedema occurring using appropriate skincare techniques and exercise.
 If lymphoedema does develop, it can be controlled with early treatment in a specialised lymphoedema clinic.

-Radiotherapy is sometimes associated with a slightly increased risk of developing certain types of cancer many years after treatment (a 'second cancer').
+Radiotherapy is sometimes associated with a slightly increased risk of developing certain types of cancer many years after treatment (called a "second cancer").